 They really are.

-And I said that early on numerous times, too.
+And I said that early on numerous times too.

-Um, but it is what it is.
+But it is what it is.

 I just want to applaud those that have stepped up, gone above and beyond, and now put together what will be studied.

-It's gonna save lives down the road.
+It's going to save lives down the road.

 Let's say hi to Adam is in Connecticut.